Alexander-Rogin/CarND-Vehicle-Detection/writeup_report.md

 For processing videos, I used detections from previous frames to filter false-positive detections and decrease probability of misses.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a set of the video frames, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are four frames, their corresponding heatmaps and the output of `scipy.ndimage.measurements.label()` on the integrated heatmap:

 ![alt text][image5]

-### Here the resulting bounding boxes are drawn onto a frame:
+Here the resulting bounding boxes are drawn onto a frame:
 ![alt text][image6]